This post may contain affiliate links. Please read my disclosure and privacy policy.

 Iced Chai Tea Latte Ingredients

 • Maple syrup.
 This natural sweetener pairs perfectly with these spices, and since it’s liquid, you won’t need to boil it on the stovetop like you would regular sugar.
-Honey could likely be swapped, but it might affect the taste.
+Honey could likely be swapped, but it might affect the taste, and it would need to be added to the hot tea to dissolve.

 Step 1:

 Arrange 4 black tea bags in a large mug or measuring cup, and pour 1 cup of boiling water over them.
-Let the tea steep for 3 to 5 minutes.
+Let the tea steep for 5 minutes.

 Step 2:

-Use a whisk to mix everything together, or secure a lid on the jar and shake well.
+Use a small whisk to mix everything together, or secure a lid on the jar and shake well.
 This is your chai tea concentrate!
+(I find shaking the jar can be slightly messy if your tea is still hot, so whisking is my favorite way to mix this.)

 Step 3: